stallkid/node-objectify/README.md

 Number Formatter
 =========

-A small library that adds commas to numbers
+A small library that manipulate arrays and objects

 ## Installation